 The Capstone is the final phase of the CHARM-EU Master’s programme Global Challenges for Sustainability.
 Starting in September 2022, for a period of 6 months, student teams collaborate with academics and external stakeholders to identify, analyse and address sustainability challenges.
 In doing so, they creatively devise robust, adaptable, ethical and sustainable solutions for these challenges.

-The submission process for challenges has now started!
 The ca. 70 students of the Master’s will be divided in 15 teams, of 4-6 of students per team, located across the five CHARM-EU partner universities.
-External stakeholders and academics can now SUBMIT a challenge.

 For whom and why?